KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 :::info CType creation cost

-It costs 0.001 KILT to create a CType on the KILT blockchain.
+Currently, it costs 0.001 KILT to create a CType on the KILT blockchain.

 :::